jonidaalimadhi/engineer-challenge/Readme.md

 ## General questions

 - How much time did you spend working on the solution?
+  I spent the weekend working on the solution (something around 12-15 hours)
 - What’s the part of the solution you are most proud of?

-  _You can share a code snippet here if you feel like it_
+  The search functionality
 - If you had more time, what other things you would like to do?
+  If I had more time, I would have added a route validator package, a more centralized error handling, would have worked more with defining types.
+Also would have added more testing on both backend and frontend.
 - Do you have any feedback regarding this coding challenge?

-  _Is the initial setup working?, is something missing?, or any other comment_
+  The initial setup was working fine, the only "overall" changes I had to do was change node version of docker image since it did not comply with ts-jest and @types/jest.
+Other than that, everything else was working fine and I appreciate getting a boilerplate to work which already had some structure and was only working on the functionality itself.